Chuukwudi/Rust-Workbook-For-The-Book/Workbook/Chapter_02/Exercises.md

 2. Prompts the user to guess the number with a hint:
    - If the guess is within 5 numbers of the correct answer, print `"Getting warm!"`.
    - Otherwise, print `"Cold!"`.
-3. Continue until the user guesses the number correctly.
+3. Continue until the user guesses the number correctly or after a certain number of attempts.

 ---

-## 9. Guess the Number Game

-**Description:** The program generates a random number, and the user must guess it.
-The program provides feedback ("Too high" or "Too low") after each guess.

-**Features:**
-- Generate a random number between 1 and 100.
-- Allow the user to input guesses.
-- Compare the user’s guess to the random number.
-- End the game when the user guesses correctly or after a certain number of attempts.

----

-## 10. Simple Dice Roller
+## 9. Simple Dice Roller

 **Description:** Simulate rolling a dice.
 The user specifies how many sides the dice should have, and the program generates a random result.